-This book provides as a succinct overview of the field of management philosophy as well as a roadmap for to those readers who wish to explore the terrain further.
+This book serves as a succinct overview of the field of management philosophy as well as a roadmap for those readers who wish to explore the terrain further.
 The book argues that all knowledge inquiry invokes philosophy and philosophical thinking, and that the artificial separation between philosophy and social science is fallacious.
 Just as philosophy is everywhere, so is power, and for better or worse they go hand in hand.
 Hence, philosophical positions are political positions.
 The authors do not shy from addressing the politics of their own research practice or the subjects of their inquiry.

 Philosophy and Management Studies targets a new generation of management researchers, whose interest in philosophy vastly exceeds their resources to engage with it, partly because of their unfamiliarity with its often mystifying and outsider-unfriendly conventions.
 It seeks to bridge the chasm between interest in philosophy in organizational studies and knowledge about it.
 It is not for the trained philosopher or the expert, but for a relative newcomer.

 Table of Contents

 1. Everyone is a Philosopher 2.
 Interrogating Concepts 3.
 Philosophy from Below 4.
 The Road Ahead for Management and Organizational Philosophy